 During the early NBC years, the TVS television network syndicated many NCAA tournament games which NBC did not cover.

 In 1977, NBC added Sunday coverage to the opening weekend and went with doubleheaders on both Saturday and Sunday.
 In a unique change of pace, on Thursday night 3/17, NBC also provided prime time regional coverage of four regional semifinal games with each market getting one game.
 This was the only year that NBC provided any coverage of this round.
 NCAA Productions syndicated the other four regional semifinals plus all other tournament games (including the Final Four consolation game) which NBC did not carry.
-NBC handled the announcer situation for the Final Four similarly to 1976, but this time added Packer to the championship game both with Gowdy and Enberg.
+NBC handled the announcer situation for the Final Four similarly to 1976, but this time added Packer to the championship game booth with Gowdy and Enberg.

 In 1978, NBC continued to show Saturday and Sunday doubleheaders on the opening weekend, but covered three games regionally in each timeslot.
 Prior to this season, NBC would either show a national game or just two regional games in each opening weekend timeslot.
 Also, the NCAA scheduled two of the regional finals on Sunday so, for the first time, NBC televised all four regional finals nationally.
 NBC dropped the Thursday night regional semifinals coverage, but otherwise used the same schedule pattern as in 1977 for the remainder of the tournament.
 NCAA Productions carried the entire regional semifinals round and continued to televise all tournament games not picked up by NBC.
 In 1978, Gowdy called one national semi, but this time NBC assigned Enberg the lead play-by-play role for the championship game.
 Enberg called that contest with Packer and Al McGuire.
 That trio called all the Final Four games through 1981.